rytsikau/ee.Yrewind/README.md

 ##### [**` -duration=[minutes] `**](#)
 ##### [**` -duration=[minutes].[seconds] `**](#)

 Specifies the required duration.
 The minimum value is 0.01 (1 second), the maximum is limited to 300 (5 hours).
 If the parameter is missing, program uses the default 1 hour.
+Depending on technical parameters of the livestream, result duration may differ from the requested one by several seconds (in a larger direction).
 The examples below saves 300 minutes of the livestream:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -duration=300
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -duration=300.00
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -duration=max